Introduction

 Backup with SyncBack

 Let's face it, backing up is a bind.
 It can take a long time and it's never needed, is it?
-OK, this is partly true; so long as you've got a backup, it's not needed, but if you haven't..... well, you know the way life works!
+OK, this is partly true; so long as you've got a backup, then it's not needed, but if you haven't..... well, you know the way life works!
 Also, these days backups need not be slow.
 SyncBack can be set so that it backs up only what has been changed, in other words it keeps your backup looking like the original, and if you do it onto one of those USB memory sticks it can be pretty fast and very convenient.